5 recommended OTC drugs

 Anaphylaxis — EMERGENCY

-Signs: generalized urticaria, facial/tongue/throat edema, dyspnea, cough, wheezing, dizziness, hypotension, collapse.
-Immediate treatment: IM adrenaline (EpiPen if available), then mandatory 112.
-People with known allergies must always carry an auto-injector.
+The signs: generalized hives, swelling of the face/tongue/throat, shortness of breath, cough, wheezing, dizziness, hypotension, collapse.
+Immediate treatment: intramuscular adrenaline (EpiPen if you have one), then call 112 — this is mandatory.
+People with a known allergy must always carry an auto-injector.

 Ticks

-Quick removal (24h): fine tweezers, steady vertical traction, NOT twisting.
-Disinfection.
-Monitoring 30 days — appearance of circular erythema (migrans) or flu-like symptoms → antibiotic treatment (doxycycline).
+Quick removal (within 24h): fine tweezers, steady vertical traction, do NOT twist.
+Disinfect.
+Monitor for 30 days — the appearance of a circular rash (erythema migrans) or flu-like symptoms → antibiotic treatment (doxycycline).

 Repellents